DIY Pegboard for Hanging Files Lets You Organize and Store Your Files and Paperwork Without Taking Up Any Floor Space.

 Next, add the framing hardware onto the top portion of the pegboard.
 Make sure they are placed at exact distances from the top of the frame so that it hangs straight.

 Then, using the screws and washers, install 6 spacers, 3 per side, along the backside of the pegboard.
-The spacers are used to keep the frame from laying on the wall.
-Without the spacers, you will not be able to add pegboard hooks.

 Hanging Your Pegboard Display

 Next, you will want to install two drywall anchors in the wall.
-Lay a level on the screws to ensure they are straight.

 Then, slide the frame until the framing hangers come in contact with the drywall anchors.
-And that’s it.
-Now you can start adding your pegboard hooks, hanging files, and then files.

-I think you’ll agree that this looks a lot prettier than some industrial looking file cabinet.
+I think you’ll agree that this looks a lot prettier than some industrial-looking file cabinet.

-Here is my DIY pegboard hanging file holder today.
 It can hold 4 stacks of hanging files if I just move the hooks around but three stacks were enough.

 And if you are wondering how many hanging files and file folders each set of hooks can hold, well this will depend on how many files you have and how thick your files are.